 It’s worth stressing this point once again.
 Write it down.
 Did you write it down?
 Make sure you wrote it down.
 Did we mention writing it down?
 Check with your HR department for any rules regarding performance documentation.
 Also, write it down.

-Whether you’re managing a team remotely or working in a traditional on-site workplace, it’s important to constantly evaluate whether your team members are meeting expectations.
+Whether you’re managing a team remotely or working in a traditional on-site workplace, it’s important to evaluate whether your team members are meeting expectations constantly.
 Performance issues rarely get better on their own, which means it falls to you to step up as a leader and provide the feedback and guidance people need to understand what’s expected of them and how they can get better.